 What Is Azimuth Angle Of Solar Panels?

-The azimuth angle is about the direction a solar panel is tilted towards in relation to the sun, meaning the way the solar panel is pointed considering the sun’s position.
-It’s typically measured in degrees, starting from the north and moving in a clockwise direction.
-For instance, if a solar panel shows an azimuth angle of 180° when measured clockwise from north, this signifies that the panel is oriented south.
+The azimuth angle is all about the positioning or alignment of a solar panel in relation to where the sun is, basically indicating the direction the panel faces in reference to the sun’s position.
+This angle is often given in degrees, beginning from the north and proceeding clockwise.
+For example, if a solar panel boasts an azimuth angle of 180° when measured clockwise starting from the north, it’s facing south.

 We can further state that azimuth angle varies from 0° to 360°.
 When calculating azimuth angles, you must necessarily stand facing north, such that it starts at 0° north.
 As you turn to your right (i.e. in a clockwise direction) you’ll gradually get to point 90° east, and then south at 180°, west at 270°, and finally return to North at angle 360° ( which is also 0° since you’ve completed the circle).